 Now that we have these figures in mind, let’s take a look at their budget, which will give us a more complete picture of their expenses.

-So here we have Sarah and Caleb’s budget.
-Take a look at their expenses.
+Take a look at Sarah and Caleb’s expenses.
 What observations do you have?
 Are there any expenses they might be forgetting but should plan for?

-By subtracting their Total Expenditures from their Total Net Income results in their Surplus (or Shortage).
 After adjusting their budget to include their additional variable expenses, Dr. Sarah and Caleb's surplus is around $100.
-This surplus is the tool that we have to help them build their net worth.
-Keep an eye on their budget and net worth and let’s go back to their goals.
+This surplus is what we’ll use to help them build their net worth.

 CRN202204-263064